uniconstructor/demandbaselabs/Optimizely/README.md

 *Note: Custom visitor segments are only available in [Optimizely Platinum](https://www.optimizely.com/pricing).*

 The two methods described here are not mutually exclusive.
 It is possible to add a single visitor to both dynamic segments and pre-defined segments during the same visit.
-Additionally,

 ##Creating Dynamic Segments
 Sending Demandbase company profile attributes to the [Optimizely API](https://www.optimizely.com/docs/api#visitor-segments) you can dynamically add a visitor to a segment.